Letter (draft) from John Quincy Adams to Joseph Sturge, March 1846

 To order an image, navigate to the full

 Choose an alternate description of this item written for these projects:

 - Main description

-Recalling his family's experiences in 1775, "the eighth year of my age," Adams describes the Battle of Bunker Hill, which he watched with his mother, Abigail Adams, from a hilltop in Quincy.
+On page 3, recalling his family's experiences in 1775, "the eighth year of my age," Adams describes the Battle of Bunker Hill, which he watched with his mother, Abigail Adams, from a hilltop in Quincy.
 Compare John Quincy Adams's account, written 70 years later, with the one his mother wrote the day after the battle.